Lubrication of Circuit Breakers

-Due to a catastrophic failure of an HV circuit breaker which lead to an explosion/fire, and which was lucky not to result in any fatalities, HSE have issued a safety alert aimed at:
+Due to a catastrophic failure of an HV circuit breaker which lead to an explosion/fire, the HSE have issued a safety alert aimed at:

 • All duty-holders with responsibilities for the safe operation and maintenance of High Voltage (HV) and Low Voltage (LV) circuit breakers, and